 No. We can only send money in the eurozone.
 If you need to buy a product from elsewhere (e.g. an online subscription), one of you will have to pay for it and then expense it to your collective.
 In all cases, we highly recommend to spend the money of your collective in the local and sustainable economy.

 Yes.
 When you file the expense, you can enter any amount lower or equal to the amount visible on the actual receipt.
 This is useful when you go grocery shopping and you end up with a total bill with things for your collective and things for you.

 To keep the administrative overhead to a minimum, your collective can only receive donations (on which there is no VAT), and you cannot get the VAT back from the purchases that you are making.
 Whenever a vendor needs to issue an invoice to your collective they need to add the VAT as if they would invoice you as an individual.

 The fastest and most versatile one is PayPal as it allows us to click on button and the payment is made.
 If PayPal fees apply, they are paid by the collective (see PayPal fees).

 Otherwise, the second best option is doing a simple European SEPA wire transfer using your IBAN number.

 For international payments, we have a Transferwise account.
 Note that organisations are not allowed to send money to individuals in China.

-We don't support crypto currencies at the moment.
+If you would like to receive crypto donations, please contact us.
 If you need to pay someone with crypto or any other payment method (e.g. Western Union or other), we recommend you to make those payments directly as an individual and then ask for reimbursement from your collective.